-Two-third of our crop species around the globe are dependent on animals for survival.
-These creatures transfer pollen between female and male flower parts.
-Among the creatures we need for the production are butterflies, birds, and bats.
-But the most important pollinator in our ecosystems is a unique insect we spend more time running from rather than appreciating – the bumble bee.
+Two-third of our crop species around the globe are dependent on pollinators for survival.
+Pollinators are animals that transfer pollen between female and male flower parts.
+Common pollinators include butterflies, birds, and bats.
+The most important pollinator in our ecosystems is a unique insect we spend more time running from rather than appreciating – the bumble bee.

-With their stubby, short, acrylic-like wings and bulbous fuzzy, multi-colored bodies, the bumble bee hovers in the air, their wings flapping at an unsettling 130 times per second.
+With their stubby, short, acrylic-like wings and bulbous fuzzy, multi-colored bodies, the bumble bee hovers in the air, their wings flapping at an incredible 130 beats per second.
 The insect swirls around us as if it’s looking for a place to land or maybe as a threat.